GM's Opel Bochum plant to close after employees reject deal

-FRANKFURT (Reuters) - Employees at the Bochum, Germany car plant of General Motors’ (GM.N) Opel unit have rejected a restructuring deal agreed by union leaders and management, meaning production at the plant will now cease at the end of next year, the company said.
+FRANKFURT, March 21 (Reuters) - Employees at the Bochum, Germany car plant of General Motors’ Opel unit have rejected a restructuring deal agreed by union leaders and management, meaning production at the plant will now cease at the end of next year, the company said.

 Management had offered to keep the plant open for another two years until the end of 2016 and then retain 1,200 of the more than 3,000 employees in other component and warehousing jobs.
 In exchange workers would have had to agree to wage increases being delayed.